 We drive a bit further and park our car in the centre of the village, on Mörk street.
 We see a few tourist busses coming into the village and tourists from every are walking around or going into the restaurants.
-We go for a walk.
-We stop at Langabúð, which is the oldest house in Djúpivogur and it was originally built in 1790.
+We go for a walk and stop at Langabúð, which is the oldest house in Djúpivogur, originally built in 1790.
 It has been renovated and now it serves as a cultural centre.
-It houses some of the works of sculptor Ríkarður Jónsson, there is a heritage museum and coffee-shop with delicious and a display of local handicraft.
+It houses some of the works of sculptor Ríkarður Jónsson, a heritage museum and coffee-shop with delicious treats and a display of local handicraft.
 Well… so I read on a website, but today it is closed unfortunately and I just have a look inside throught its window.

-We walk to the little harbour and see starfish and jelly fish in the water.
+We continue our walk to the little harbour and see starfish and jelly fish in the clear water.
 There is still a bit of fog, but it covers the outside of the village.
-Still no wind today and the water smooth.
+Still no wind today and the water is smooth as a mirror.
 I walk onto the jetty to admire the boats.
 This is what I love to do… Being at the coast, a beach or harbour… walking, taking photographs… I love the coastal life!

 After lunch I want to drive towards Djúpivogur Lighthouse, but I do not think we can actually get close.
 Instead we stop at Eggin í Gleðivík (Gledivík), an outdoor sculpture by Icelandic artist Sigurður Guðmundsson, consisting of 34 big eggs.
 The artwork is on the coast, about 1 km from the centre of the village, so actually within walking distance.
 I love the eggs and wait for a tourist bus to leave so I can take photographs without having people in front of the eggs.
 In the distance I see the lighthouse and guess what?
 It is orange 🙂 Before leaving Djúpivogur we stop at Collection nature art craft by Villi.